Attractiveness is a game of blind man’s poker.

 Real life is far more complex, but the point is, if someone is desperate to be with you, chances are they value you more than themselves.
 This is merely their perception and they may be completely wrong.

 If someone avoids you, then they believe they think they can do better than you.
-Again, they may be wrong, but regardless we interpret their behavior towards us as feedback on our own social status (value) and attractiveness.
+Again, they may be wrong, but regardless, we interpret their behavior toward us as feedback on our own social status (value) and attractiveness.

 The only way you can guess the number that is superglued to your forehead is by the feedback you receive.

 Every single human being is influenced by others’ feedback, which is why everyone preaches about confidence and why being needy is bad.
 Being needy sends the following social pitch: “You’re so much better than me, so please, for the love of God, accept me.”